Provable Robust Saliency-based Explanations: Analyses of numerical and statistical robustness

-where $\mathcal{N}(\mathcal{F}, \frac{\epsilon u}{8})$ is the covering number of the functional space $\mathcal{F}$ with radius $\frac{\epsilon u}{8}$~\cite{Zhang02jmlr}. \end{theorem} $\chi>$ is the chromatic number of a dependency graph of all pairs of salient and non-salient features~\cite{Usunier05nips} when applying the McDairmid's inequality.
-The constant $u>0$ represents the required gap between $\mathcal{I}_i(\bx)$ and $\mathcal{I}_j(\bx)$.
-For the details of relevant definitions and a sketch of proof, see Appendix~\ref{appendix:statistical_robustness}.
+where $\mathcal{N}$ is the covering number of the space $\mathcal{F}$ with radius $\frac{\epsilon u}{8}$~\cite{Zhang02jmlr}. $\chi$ is the chromatic number of a dependency graph of all pairs of salient and non-salient features~\cite{Usunier05nips} for McDairmid's inequality. \end{theorem}